7Block Labs

 • Business outcomes

-If your current vendor’s contract can’t be amended to include the above, that is your signal to pause.
+If you find that your current vendor's contract can't be changed to include the details mentioned above, it's time to hit the brakes.

 Checklist (paste into your RFP/SOW)

-• Oracle SLAs: OCR quorum; heartbeat/deviation thresholds; stale‑data circuit breaker; sequencer uptime gating. (docs.chain.link)
+• Oracle SLAs: Establish an OCR quorum with heartbeat and deviation thresholds.
+Don’t forget to set up a stale-data circuit breaker and sequencer uptime gating. (docs.chain.link)

-• MEV controls: Flashbots Protect path + fallback to public mempool after N blocks with documented privacy hints. (docs.flashbots.net)
+• MEV controls: Use the Flashbots Protect path, and have a fallback to the public mempool after N blocks, making sure to document your privacy hints. (docs.flashbots.net)

-• Finality windows: Explicit Ethereum PoS finality acceptance (2 epochs). (eth2book.info)
+• Finality windows: Clearly define your Ethereum PoS finality acceptance (at least 2 epochs). (eth2book.info)

-• ZK governance: Setup‑free or SRS lifecycle documented; KZG ceremony reference if applicable. (blog.ethereum.org)
+• ZK governance: Ensure a setup-free or SRS lifecycle is documented, and reference the KZG ceremony if it’s relevant. (blog.ethereum.org)

-• Compliance: SOC 2 TSC + ISO 27001 Annex A mappings; OFAC screening and lookbacks; DPA annexes. (aicpa-cima.com)
+• Compliance: Align with SOC 2 TSC and ISO 27001 Annex A mappings; perform OFAC screening and lookbacks, and include DPA annexes. (aicpa-cima.com)

-If you want us to translate these into enforceable contract language and wire your CI/CD to prove compliance, we can start with a scoped pilot on your codebase or a greenfield module.
+If you're looking to turn these into solid contract language and connect your CI/CD for compliance verification, we could kick things off with a scoped pilot on your existing codebase or set up a new greenfield module.

 Like what you're reading?
 Let's build together.